 My father was born in Yanuv, a small town in Poland, June 4, 1919.
 He is the child on the left.
 His grandmother holds his hand.
 His older brother Chaim is to the right.
 Chaim passed away many years ago, but he was also in the Army and served in the Pacific.
 My grandmother, Miriam, is the lovely woman on the right.

 My grandfather, Rabbi Samuel Avrech, came alone to America, worked hard and sent money back to my grandmother, Miriam.
 She came to America with my father and Chaim and struggled to achieve the American dream.
 My father always said: “We had no idea we were poor.
 Everyone we knew was poor.
 But we were happy.”
 My father was quickly Americanized, becoming a fanatic baseball player.
-In this photo, taken in 1948, my father touches home after hitting a home run for his Brooklyn team.
+In this 1942 photo, my father touches home after hitting a home run for his Brooklyn team.

 My father conducts High Holiday services during the Korean War.